 The focus of the fund financial statement is narrower than that of the government-wide financial statements.
 Since different accounting bases are used to prepare the above statements, reconciliation is required to facilitate the comparison between the fund statements and the government-wide statements.
-The reconciliation between the total fund balances can be found on page 13 of this report.
+The reconciliation between the Statement of Revenues, Expenditures, and Changes in Fund Balance can be found on page 13 of this report.

-The reconciliation of the total changes in fund balances for all governmental funds to the change in net assets can be found on page 11 of this report.
+The reconciliation of the Balance Sheet of Governmental Funds to the Statement of Net Assets can be found on page 11 of this report.